Best Vegan Salads That Will Fill You Up

 Butternut squash and broccolini salad

 We talk about salads being a self-sustained meal, but this recipe is like a full meal being converted into a salad.
 It starts with the butternut squash.
 Cut it open, clean it out and chop it either into squares or into large half-moons, depending on the shape of your squash.
 Put it in a medium oven Rub a little bit of olive oil, salt and pepper, and put it in a medium oven.
 In a bowl, mix together the broccolini, halved grape tomatoes and chopped bell peppers with crushed garlic, vinegar, seasoning and a bit of olive oil.
 After 20 minutes, take the squash out of the oven, flip it over and add all the other veggies on top.
 After 15 minutes, your lunch is done.
-This salad is so good that it’s served in some of the most amazing restaurants, like in the Byron Bay accommodation where they serve their own delicious variation with an added upland cress and pomegranate.
+This salad is so healthy and helps reduce body fat.
+It’s served in some of the most amazing restaurants, like in the Byron Bay accommodation where they serve their own delicious variation with an added upland cress and pomegranate.

 Fresh and zesty quinoa salad